Metastatic Breast Cancer

 Learn more about treatment for metastatic breast cancer.

-Susan G. Komen®‘s Metastatic Breast Cancer (MBC) Impact Series |
+Susan G. Komen® Metastatic Breast Cancer (MBC) Impact Series |

-Susan G. Komen’s free MBC Impact Series provides people living with metastatic breast cancer and their loved ones a safe, space to gather information related to MBC and discover practical resources to help make decisions for improved physical and emotional health.
-To learn more and register visit www.komen.org/mbcseries. |
+Susan G. Komen’s MBC Impact Series provides people living with metastatic breast cancer and their loved ones a safe, collaborative space to gather information related to metastatic breast cancer and discover practical resources to help make decisions for improved physical and emotional health.
+During the free events, you can participate in sessions with leading experts, hear from individuals living with metastatic breast cancer and gather information from wellness experts.
+You’ll also have the opportunity to ask our speakers questions.
+To stay up to date about event topics and timing, sign up for our MBC Newsletter here.
+You can also learn more and register for events by visiting www.komen.org/mbcseries. |

 How many people have metastatic breast cancer?

-It’s estimated there were more than 168,000 women living with metastatic breast cancer in the U.S. in 2020 (most recent estimate available) [7].
+It’s estimated there were more than 168,000 women in the U.S. living with metastatic breast cancer in 2020 (most recent estimate available) [7].
 Men can also get metastatic breast cancer.

 When can metastatic breast cancer occur?